-I later decided that I would also make custom holsters for other handguns as well as custom knife sheaths as long as I could use the customer's actual handgun or knife during the molding process.
+I later decided that I would also make custom holsters for other handguns as well as custom knife sheaths as long as I could use the customer's actual handgun or knife for the molding process.

-As a DIY kind of guy and being a firearms enthusiast and an avid action pistol competitor, I started stippling all of my own polymer frame handguns in an effort to improve the traction and make them look better.
+As a DIY kind of guy and being a firearms enthusiast and an avid action pistol competitor, I started stippling all of my own polymer frame handguns in an effort to improve their traction and make them look better.

 I got pretty decent at stippling over time, so I decided to offer that as a service.

 In 2022 I learned how to do Cerakote refinishing to offer as a service for handgun frames, slides, and their associated small parts to compliment my stippling service.